 What is Actually Negative SEO?

 In General, Negative SEO refers to when one website buys links and points them at a competitor’s website in an effort to torpedo their rankings.
 Note- Negative SEO cant be done to high authority websites.
+Other instances of negative SEO include such tactics such as hacking a website to inflict some sort of malicious damage on a website, review bombing or either by reporting another website’s “black hat” tactics to Google etc.

 Most Common Ways for Negative SEO of a Website (SEO Tactics)